gbadamosi107/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/sRIIj3r.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once the issues are resolved, the Agent can close the ticket.
 The ticket is then removed from the queue and placed in the closed-tickets section.
-The closed-tickets section maintains tracking data, such as the date and time tickets were closed and the agents that closed them.
+The closed-tickets section maintains tracking data, such as the date and time tickets were closed and the agents who closed them.
 </p>
 <br />